icobg/ROCm/README.md

 These scripts are used to build AMD ROCm version 7.x on Slackware 15 x86_64 current tree.

+These are the scripts for version 7.1.1.
+Precompiled packages are available at my repository: [ROCm for Slackware](https://www.ixip.net/rocm)

 1. Install required packages

 A few packages need to be installed, and all of them are required.